Retirement ages in Member States

 BG: The retirement age will rise for women by 2 months/year and for men by 1 month/year.
 After 15 years of insured work, a person can retire at age 66 years at the earliest.

 IT: In the public sector, women’s retirement age is already 66 years and 7 months.
-The deviating retirement age of women will be harmonised by 2018, after which the retirement age will be linked to life expectancy.
+The deviating retirement age of women was harmonised in 2018, and the retirement age is now linked to life expectancy.